 The shower lining was yellow from age.
-And there was a weary and outdated copper-colored siding that held the shower stall glass in place.
+And there was a weary and outdated brass-colored siding that held the shower stall glass in place.

 While we had always intended to repaint the shower with a bright white epoxy resin to give the stall new life, we had not intended to tear the whole thing out and rebuild it from scratch!

-But there were no exact plans that matched the needs of our shower space or the wants we had in creating a vintage, rustic look to the camper.
+But there were no exact plans that matched the needs of our shower stall or the wants we had in creating a vintage, rustic look to the camper interior.

 We then sealed the cracks and crevices and painted the cedar with a waterproof coating that would prevent the wood from holding water.
 To add the final touches we built a shower curtain rod out of copper pipe and fittings and installed a few wood dowel towel holders.

-Where the shower and sink meet we left a cubby space to be able to store soap, toothbrushes and other bathroom items next to the sink.
+Where the shower and sink meet we left a cubby shelf to be able to store soap, toothbrushes and other toiletries items next to the sink.